 - Find a sentence you like (because it’s funny or cute or mysterious or whatever you find interesting)

 - Highlight the sentence

-- Make a post in your own blog where you share your highlighted sentence and link back to my blog as the host
+- Make a post on your own blog where you share your highlighted sentence and link back to my blog as the host.

 - Share the link to your post in the comments’ section here for the book community to see:)

 Note: Please refer the creator and of the meme the host (this blog/this post) in your own post and leave a comment down below with a link to your RF so all the participant can have a look and share their thoughts too!

 My Highlighted Sentence is: